warning

 Absolutely.

-There are so many things that we can ask about, not, it's not only their influences, but in fact their early life, their education, their writing style, themes they covered so many other things.
+It's not only their influences, but in fact their early life, their education, their writing style, themes.

 Well done if you selected this statement.

-It's time for your task now.
+Okay, it's time for your task now.

 So referring to what we found out so far, what do you want to find out about Charles Dickens?
 What questions would you like to find out the answers to?
 Write down three questions.

-And these could be linked to his early life, his education, influences, writing style, themes or recognition or indeed something else.
+And these could be linked to his early life, his education, influences, writing style, themes or recognition, or indeed something else.

 Maybe there's something else that you are really interested to ask questions about.